 — Two Minnesota state lawmakers — Democratic Sen. Dan Schoen and Republican Rep. Tony Cornish — said they would resign after they were accused of misdeeds that ranged from groping colleagues to persistent unwanted sexual advances and sexting.

 — British Defense Secretary Michael Fallon — Accused of inappropriate advances on two women, the Conservative resigned.
 Sexual harassment and assault allegations have also emerged against a number of other U.K. political figures.
 Labour Party legislator Carl Sargeant is believed to have taken his own life after harassment allegations cost him his post as the Welsh government's Cabinet secretary for communities and children.
 He had asked for an independent inquiry to clear his name.
+Also, Labour Party member Ivan Lewis has been suspended over an allegation of sexual misconduct; Lewis disputed the account but apologized if his behavior had been "unwelcome or inappropriate."

 — Kentucky House Speaker Jeff Hoover — Stepped down as speaker this month after news surfaced that the Republican had settled a sexual harassment claim from a GOP caucus staffer.
 Hoover denied the harassment allegation but said he sent consensual yet inappropriate text messages.
 He remains in the Legislature.